In Japan and across Asia, an outpouring of support for Ukraine

 What they lack in size they more than make up for in bravery and symbolism.
 Demonstrations in Myanmar, the far south of Dawei and the north in Kachin, in solidarity with Ukraine.
 (Surely the first time the KIA flag has flown next to that of Ukraine's.) pic.twitter.com/45rguhCIRN— Timothy McLaughlin (@TMclaughlin3) February 27, 2022

-The rebel National Unity Government of Myanmar, made up of those aligned with the former democratically-elected government led by Aung San Suu Kyi, has also stood in solidarity with Ukraine, condemning the invasion “in the strongest terms.”
+The rebel National Unity Government of Myanmar, made up of those aligned with the former democratically elected government led by Aung San Suu Kyi, has also stood in solidarity with Ukraine, condemning the invasion “in the strongest terms.”

 Many of those resisting the Myanmar military coup saw parallels between Ukraine and their own situation.
-Russia has also been among the staunchest supporters of Myanmar’s military and its commander in chief Min Aung Hlaing, continuing to fulfill arms orders and train the military pilots carrying out attacks against civilians.
+Russia has also been among the staunchest supporters of Myanmar’s military and its commander in chief, Min Aung Hlaing, continuing to fulfill arms orders and train the military pilots carrying out attacks against civilians.

-The Myanmar junta has, in turn, continued to stand by and praise Russia as it invaded Ukraine.
+The Myanmar junta has, in turn, praised Russia as it invaded Ukraine.

 The David and Goliath narrative — of a small place committed to the ideals of democracy, standing up against an authoritarian superpower — is one that also has resonance among pro-democracy activists in Hong Kong.
-During the 2019 pro-democracy protests in Hong Kong, front line demonstrators borrowed tactics seen during Ukraine’s anti-government Maidan protests in 2014-15.
+During the 2019 pro-democracy protests there, front-line demonstrators borrowed tactics seen during Ukraine’s anti-government Maidan protests in 2014-15.
 The documentary “Winter on Fire” was widely watched during that time.

-Many Hong Kong pro-democracy leaders were later driven into exile during the Beijing-encouraged crackdown and from Australia, Germany and London, they called for Hong Kongers to support Ukraine.
-One exiled activist, Finn Lau, said last week he would be donating half of his January donations for the Hong Kong cause to Ukraine instead.
+Many Hong Kong pro-democracy leaders were later driven into exile during a crackdown encouraged by Beijing, and from Australia, Germany and London, they called for Hong Kongers to support Ukraine.
+One exiled activist, Finn Lau, said last week he would be giving half of his January donations for the Hong Kong cause to Ukraine instead.

-Prominent London-based Hong Kong activist Nathan Law said in a tweet that Hong Kong people “understand how it feels to have a threatening neighbor and people’s will being suppressed by authoritarian power.”
+Prominent London-based Hong Kong activist Nathan Law said in a tweet that Hong Kong’s people “understand how it feels to have a threatening neighbor and people’s will being suppressed by authoritarian power.”

 In Bangkok, a multinational crowd of several dozen protesters demanded the withdrawal of Russian troops from Ukraine and sang the Ukrainian national anthem.

-In Taiwan, the Taipei 101 skyscraper lit up in blue in yellow while a light show in the southern city of Kaohsiung flashed the colors as part of a lantern festival.
+In Taiwan, the Taipei 101 skyscraper lit up in blue and yellow, while a light show in the southern city of Kaohsiung flashed the colors as part of a lantern festival.

-On Friday and Saturday, dozens of expats and residents gathered outside the Moscow-Taipei Coordination Commission on Economic and Cultural Cooperation, Russia’s de facto embassy in Taiwan, to protest the ongoing incursions on Ukraine.
-Protesters held sunflowers as well — the flower is also a symbol of a student protest in Taiwan 2014 — and posters that said: “We’re all Ukrainians today.”
+On Friday and Saturday, dozens of expats and residents gathered outside the Moscow-Taipei Coordination Commission on Economic and Cultural Cooperation, Russia’s de facto embassy in Taiwan, to protest the incursions into Ukraine.
+Protesters held sunflowers, as well — the flower is also a symbol of a student protest in Taiwan 2014 — and posters that read: “We’re all Ukrainians today.”

-“When something terrible happens, wherever it is, as human beings we should speak out,” said Yang Pinghung, 26, standing at the protest in Taipei on Friday, holding a sign that said, “No war.”
+“When something terrible happens, wherever it is, as human beings, we should speak out,” said Yang Pinghung, 26, standing at the protest in Taipei on Friday, holding a sign that read, “No war.”

 The Ukrainian flag is presented in the light show tonight at Taiwan’s lantern festival. #StandWithUkriane— Pei (@stronghead_yo) February 26, 2022